tylergrinn/tygr-router/README.md

 - Specify complex route logic for elements for more reuse\
   The relative, partial, and exclusionary syntax can be used together to shorten jsx templates considerably.
 You can reuse the same component for multiple routes because no components are ever actually gone when the route changes.
 - Specify routes in child react components without global state\
-  Which elements show up on which routes can be specified at any depth of react components without having to importing anything and without knowing anything about the current route.
+  Which elements show up on which routes can be specified at any depth of react components without having to import anything and without knowing anything about the current route.

 ## Requirements: